realworldocaml/book/en/parsing-with-ocamllex-and-menhir.md

 ((typ ocaml)(name parsing/parser.mly)(part 2))
 ```

 The syntax for this is reminiscent of an OCaml match statement.
-The
+The pipes
-pipes separate the individual productions, and the code in
+separate the individual productions, and the curly braces contain a _semantic
-curly-braces is OCaml code that generates the OCaml value
+action_: OCaml code that generates the OCaml value corresponding to the
+production in question.
+Semantic actions are arbitrary OCaml expressions that are evaluated during
-corresponding to the production in question.
-In the case of `prog`,
+parsing to produce a value that is attached to the non-terminal in the rule.

-we have two cases: either there's an `EOF`, which means the text is
+In the case of `prog`, we have two cases: either there's an `EOF`, which means
-empty, and so there's no JSON value to read, and so we return the
+the text is empty, and so there's no JSON value to read, and so we return the
-OCaml value `None`; or we have an instance of the `value`
+OCaml value `None`; or we have an instance of the `value` non-terminal, which
-non-terminal, which corresponds to a well-formed JSON value, in which
+corresponds to a well-formed JSON value, in which case we wrap the
-case we wrap the corresponding `Json.value` in a `Some` tag.
-Note
+corresponding `Json.value` in a `Some` tag.
+Note that in the `value` case, we
-that in the `value` case, we wrote `v = value` to bind the OCaml value
+wrote `v = value` to bind the OCaml value that corresponds to to the variable
-that corresponds to to the variable `v`, which we can then use within
-the curly-braces for that production.
+`v`, which we can then use within the curly-braces for that production.

 Now let's consider a more complicated example, the rule for the
 `value` symbol.